-Your business is a valuable member to South River EMC and as such we want to help you understand your rate.
-Please select your rate below to learn more.
+Your business is a valuable member to South River EMC and as such we want to help you understand your rate and achieve savings.
+Scroll down for energy-saving tips for your business, and learn a little more about your rate here.

 Interested in investing in a renewable future?
 View our interconnection packet.

 Are you looking for ways to help cut costs around your business?
 South River EMC has several suggestions, both short and long term, to help our commercial members cut costs.
-The Cooperative offers a 30¢ per watt saved rebate for a complete light fixture change out in a facility.
-In commercial facilities, for members switching from incandescent bulbs to energy-efficient lighting, such as CFLs or LEDs, the rebate is $1 per bulb.
-Other energy-efficient improvements made by South River EMC's commercial members, will be considered on a case-by-case basis.
-Please contact Catherine O'Dell at 910-892-8071.
-Touchstone Energy also offers energy saving measures for members by clicking the image below.
+Touchstone Energy also offers energy saving measures for members by clicking the Business Energy Advisor image.

 Turning Things Off